 Instructions

-- Add a drizzle of oil on a non stick pan.
+- Add a drizzle of oil to a non-stick pan.

-- Cook onion and garlic and when they are half ready add the salmon.
+- Cook the onion and garlic until soft, then add the salmon.

-- When the salmon is cooked on both sides but still a bit pink in the middle add the coconut milk, salt and spinach.
+- Once the salmon is cooked on both sides but still slightly pink in the middle, pour in the coconut milk, sun-dried tomatoes, salt, and stir in the spinach.

 Notes